viancpolymtl/qsmell-cirq/tools/qsmell/README.md

 # QSmell

 QSmell is a tool for detecting quantum-based code smells in programs written in the [Qiskit framework](https://qiskit.org).
-As Qiskit v0.37.0 requires Python version >= v3.7.8, QSmell requires Python v3.7.8 as well.
+As Qiskit v0.37.0 requires Python version >= v3.7.8, QSmell also requires Python v3.7.8.

 ## Workflow